aotal/dicom-mcp/README.md

+Of course\!
+Here is the complete, corrected, and updated `README.md` file translated into English.

 # DICOM MCP Server

 A powerful, high-performance [Model Context Protocol (MCP)](https://modelcontextprotocol.io/) server for interacting with DICOM PACS archives.
 This project provides a bridge between modern AI models and standard medical imaging systems, supporting both DICOMweb (QIDO-RS, WADO-RS) and traditional DIMSE (C-FIND, C-ECHO) protocols.